kannan-ar/MariGold.Data.Database/README.md

 }
 ```
 #####Utility methods
 MariGold.Data.Database also contains several utility methods to handle the data from IDataReader.
-For example the below code illustrates how to convert Datetime and decimal values from an opened IDataReader.
+For example, the below code illustrates how to convert Datetime and decimal values from an opened IDataReader.
 ```csharp
 using(IDataReader dr = conn.GetDataReader("Select DOB,Salary From Employee Where Id = @Id", new { Id = 1 }))
 {